bennettoxford/bennettbot/DEPLOY.md

 - `CODESPACES_GITHUB_API_TOKEN`: This is a fine-grained PAT for the opensafely organization, with access to All Repositories and the following permissions:
     - Repository permissions: "Codespaces" - read-only
-    - Organization permisions: "Organization codespaces" - read-only Note that is must be created in an account with "owner" role on the opensafely organization.
+    - Organization permissions: "Organization codespaces" - read-only Note that is must be created in an account with "owner" role on the opensafely organization.

 This is the path to credentials for the gdrive@ebmdatalab.iam.gserviceaccount.com